Welcome to EuMW 2017

 Sponsored by CST, WiFi is provided throughout the conference centre as well as the exhibition hall.
 Login details can be found within your delegate bag.

-The cloakroom is located on the right as you enter the NCC Ost.
+The cloakroom is located on the right as you enter the NCC Ost and is free of charge.

 It is highly recommended that all participants carry the proper travel and health insurance, as the organiser cannot accept any liability for any accidents or injury that occur during or when travelling to the event.
 Please also ensure that personal items are covered for loss, damage or theft either through a personal policy or by a corporate policy.
 We cannot accept any liability for personal items that are lost, damaged or stolen during or when travelling to and from European Microwave Week 2017.